mickfuzz/makecode-platformer-101/widerPatterns.md

 * **Need for Pattern:** Working with User Input is a key part of most computer programming design, it allows the user to interact with the programme to make things happen.

 * **How this happens in MakeCode:** Here are one or more examples of a Change Listener in  MakeCode
- - dealing with the player pressing the A button to jump
   - controlling the player movements